 Your candidates need to be versed in different aspects of software development.
-It is a well-known fact that any IoT project encompasses various areas of expertise: from mobile apps development to cloud services and protocols optimization, or big data management.
+As we’ve already mentioned, any IoT project encompasses various areas of expertise: from mobile apps development to cloud services and protocols optimization, or big data management.

-Erlang is a general-purpose functional programming language, with lightweight processes, automatic garbage collection, and available on all major OSes, Erlang makes up for a great platform for developing distributed software systems.
+Erlang is a general-purpose functional programming language with lightweight processes, automatic garbage collection, and available on all major OSes.
+It makes up for a great platform for developing distributed software systems.
 Of course, the range of programming languages and corresponding architecture is not limited to these variants.